Rescinding Contracts Based on False Down Payment Disclosures

 California’s ASFA (at California Civil Code Section 2983 and California Civil Code Section 2983.1) states that a consumer is entitled to rescind the vehicle purchase contract for any violation of the ASFA’s financial disclosure requirements.
 However, in order to obtain rescission under the ASFA a car buyer should act promptly and seek rescission as soon as the find out about the illegal failure to include the deferred down payment in the purchase contract.

-Call a California Lemon Law Attorney Today if a Dealership Failed to Disclose a Deferred Down Payment in Your Vehicle Sale or Lease Contract!
+Call an Auto Fraud Attorney if a Dealership Failed to Disclose a Deferred Down Payment in Your Vehicle Sale or Lease Contract!

-The Law Office of Michael R. Vachon, Esq. offers FREE consultations to discuss your California lemon law or “deferred down payment” legal rights.
+The Vachon Law Firm offers FREE consultations to discuss your California lemon law or “deferred down payment” legal rights.
 Call (858) 674-4100.
 Consultations are always FREE!